DEFRA/cdp-uploader-smoke-tests/README.md

-cdp-uploader-smoke-tests
+# cdp-uploader-smoke-tests

-The template to create a service that runs WDIO tests against an environment.
+The template to create a service that runs smoke tests against an environment.

 - [Requirements](#requirements)
   - [Node.js](#nodejs)